Battle of Baghdad International Airport: History

 On April 5, 2004, the radical young cleric Muqtada al Sadr called for a jihad against coalition forces and wanted to gain control of Al Kut, An Najaf and Sadr City.
 This led to widespread fighting throughout the Sunni Triangle.
 His militia was outmatched by the M1 Abrams tanks of the 1st Cavalry Division, however they knew that the Abrams tanks were dependent on resupply trucks.
 On Thursday night, April 8, the militia destroyed eight bridges and overpasses around Convoy Support Center Scania thus halting all northbound traffic into the Sunni Triangle.
+The coalition forces in Iraq maintained seven days of supply and were involved in heavy fighting thus expending ammunition and fuel at an alarming rate.
+With the main supply route cut, the clock was ticking.

+The southwest corner of BIAP, known as Engineer Hill, served as a major truck stop south of Baghdad.
+Because of the lack of supervision, truck drivers like to stop and relax there.
+An estimated 200 trucks parked there on the day of the battle with two drivers assigned to each truck.
+Centrally located, the 1st Cavalry Division also drew its supplies from those convoys.
+The 4-5th Air Defense Artillery provided perimeter security for the compound and surrounding area, which included Entry Control Point (ECP) 7 as the entrance to the southwest corner of BIAP.
+Up until that time, convoy ambushes consisted of improvised explosive devices (IED) or four or five Iraqis firing on a passing convoy.
+The main response had been to return fire, speed up and clear the kill zone as fast as possible.
+This Easter weekend would introduce large scale convoy ambushes.
+To differentiate the difference, small ambushed became known as simple and larger known as complex.

-The coalition forces were forced to survive on the few days of supply they had on hand in Iraq.
-That same evening, 2LT James L. McCormick's Humvee gun truck, Zebra, of the 1486th Transportation Company, fought off an enemy ambush at the turn into BIAP for about 20 minutes with him and SPC Brandon Lawson was seriously wounded.
+On the evening of April 8, Second Lieutenant James L. McCormick's Humvee gun truck, Zebra, of the 1486th Transportation Company, fought off an enemy ambush at the turn into BIAP for about 20 minutes with him and SPC Brandon Lawson was seriously wounded.
 After medical treatment, both returned to their convoy.
+This may have been the first complex ambush of the war.
+The enemy realized that they were no match for the Abrams tanks but knew the soft underbelly of the armored division was its dependence upon trucks for everything it needed to fight with.
 The next day, Good Friday and the anniversary of the fall of Baghdad, the Iraqis ambushed every convoy that tried to enter or leave Baghdad International Airport including the ambush of the 724th Transportation Company.
 The next day all roads were coded black meaning that any convoy expected imminent attack.
 With no more convoys venturing out, the militia decided to attack the trucks where they parked.